idvorkin/idvorkin.github.io/_d/anger.md

 Anger has an intensity dial, at the low end, it manifests as frustration, and at the high end it manifests as rage.

+## The components of Anger.

+There are two parts to anger, first, a [mental pain](/mental-pain), but also, a feeling trapped, like you can't escape, and this will happen forever.

 ## The Antidotes

+### To Pain

+Pain isn't the enemy, it's a signal.
+See more details at [mental pain](/mental-pain), to see if the pain is valid.

+> Pain is in the brain as they say, which is especially true for mental pains.
+The pain system, when working properly brings our perspective to a problem so that we can deal with it.
+However, pain can also be phantom pain, meaning it is being applied when it should not be, or chronic pain, which flairs up even though it is no longer providing value.

 ### To Frustration